reiver/reiver/reiver-go.md

 * [go-errhttp](https://github.com/reiver/go-errhttp) — provides errors that make dealing with HTTP response errors easier.
 * [go-manyerrors](https://github.com/reiver/go-manyerrors) — an error type that contains a list of errors.
 * [go-pqerror](https://github.com/reiver/go-pqerror) — a helper library that provides constants for the Postgres Error Codes, to be used with the Golang Postgres driver.

+# File System

+* [go-strfs](https://github.com/reiver/go-strfs) — provides a virtual file-system, where a fs.File can be created from a Go string.

 ## Iterators